LinkSheet/LinkSheet/README.md

 * *Experimental:* [FastFoward](https://github.com/FastForwardTeam/FastForward) **rule** integration (extracts redirects from url parameters) (report issues/bugs [here](https://github.com/1fexd/fastforwardkt))
 * *Experimental:* [LibRedirect](https://github.com/libredirect/libredirect) integration (redirects to non-proprietary frontends) (report issues/bugs [here](https://github.com/1fexd/libredirectkt))

+## Note

+This is a hobby project, and since I have many of those, I sometimes choose to ignore issues or postpone working on them as I am either not motivated or don't have any time (since I also have a job).
+LinkSheet is feature-complete for my use-case, so everything I add/change is because someone requested it.
+I have made less than 2€ from donations and there is no incentive other than providing a solid app for this project.
+Please take that into consideration before opening an issue.
+If you would like to **really** see a feature or bug fixed ASAP, send me an email and we can talk about a small donation in exchange for the immediate start of development.

 ## License

 * LinkSheet, excluding all `strings.xml` and `plural.xml` files, is licensed under the [FXL](LICENSE)